-Category 7 - Adjacent Properties
+re the general public.
+Taxis, Obe

 5 points 3 points 1 point 0 points

+Site is 1/4 mile walking Site is 1/2 mile walking

+distance from a bus stop for distance from a bus stop for

+a fixed-route service that is a fixed-route service that is

+available at least M-F. available at least M-F.

+or

+Any city that does not have

+a fixed-route service and

+dial-a-ride is available at

+least M-F.

+Category 6 - Adjacen t Properties

+5 points 3 points 1 point 0 points

 Adjacent on at least 3 sides Adjacent on at least 2 sides Adjacent to an existing

 to existing developments in to existing developments in development.
 Excludes

 which at least one side is a which at least one side is a areas with adjacent

 residential neighborhood. residential neighborhood. manufacturing or industrial

 Excludes areas with Excludes areas with facilities.

 adjacent manufacturing or adjacent manufacturing or

 industrial facilities. industrial facilities.

-Category 8 - Noise from Adiacent Uses
+Category 7 - Noise from Adjacent Uses

 5 points 3 points 1 point 0 points

 Quiet residential Urban city noise.
-Sites close to
+Urban city Sites close to

-neighborhood. train tracks,
+neighborhood. noise includes commercial train tracks,

-airports, industrial,
+and traffic noise. airports, industrial,

 interstate, or

 other sources of

 excessive noise as

 determined by IFA.

-Category 9 - Site Frontage ,
+Category 8 - Site Frontage

 5 points 3 points 1 point 0 points

 Access to the site from local Access to the site from

 or collector road that has 2 local or collector road that

 lanes (excluding turn lanes), has more than 2 lanes

 and speed limit not greater (excluding turn lanes), but

 than 35 mph. speed limit not greater than

 45 mph.

-Category 10 - Public Paved Road Co mplete With Storm Drainage)
+Category 9 - Public Paved Road Complete With Storm Drainage

 5 points 3 points 1 point 0 points

 Publicly paved road is Publicly paved road is at

 already in place and the edge of the site but an

 appropriately sized. extension or road widening

 is needed that is only a de

 minimus extension.

-Category 11 - Offsite Utilities
+Category 10 - Offs ite Utilities

 5 points 3 points 1 point 0 points

 Offsite utilities are Offsite utilities are at the

 appropriately sized and do edge of the site but only a

 not require an extension de minimus extension is

 beyond normal connections. necessary.

-Catego ry 12a -Ease of Site Develo pment - New Construction
+Catego ry 11a -Ease of Site Develo pment - New Construction

 5 points 3 points 1 point 0 points

 Site is open, clear, and Minimal tree clearing, minor Steep slopes,

-ready for construction. demolition, and moderate potential site
+ready for construction. demolition, or moderate potential site

 slopes on site. drainage

 problems,

 extensive

 retaining walls

 needed, extensive

 tree clearing

 demolition,

 or site needs

 contamination

 cleanup.

-2b - Condition of Buildings 1
+Category 1 1b -Condition of Buildings - Rehab and Adaptive Re-us ·

 5 points 3 points 1 point 0 points

 Good Fair Poor

-rojects with Historical Signif 1
+Category 12 -Pr ojects with Historical Signif icance or Community Revita lization

+All buildings must be eligible for historic credits for the 5 points or be part of the CCRP and in a QCT

 5 points 3 points 1 point 0 points

-Project has a National Park Project is listed on the Site is in a QCT where
+Project has a National Park Each site is in a QCT where

-Service approved Part 2 National Register of Historic affordable housing is part
+Service approved Part 2 affordable housing is part

 application, and Federal and of a Concerted Community

-State Historic credits are Park Service approved Revitalization Plan (CCRP)
+State Historic credits are Revitalization Plan (CCRP)

-included in the Application Part 1 application, and that was last updated no
+included in the Application that was last updated no

-funding sources.
-Federal and State Historic longer than 5 years ago.
+funding sources. longer than 5 years ago.

-credits are included in the Refer to the Glossary for
+Refer to the Glossary for

-Application funding sources. definition for CCRP.
+definition for CCRP.

-5.3 MARKET APPEAL.
-5 points maximum 5
+6.3 MARKET APPEAL.
+5 points maximum

-A. Kitchen Pantry:1 point2 ft. wide full-height cabinet or closet with minimum 5 shelves in every Unit.

-B. Walk-In Closets: 1 point Available in at least 1 bedroom of every Unit including studio Units.

-C. Fitness Center: 1 point An exercise room available 24 hours a day, with commercial-grade cardiovascular health, strength training, and flexibility equipment.

-D. Patio/Balcony: 2 poin Each unit shall include a patio or balcony.

-E. Free Heating: 2 points Owner-paid heat for each Unit.